meken/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 - High-quality video clips for each of the storyboard scenes are generated.
 - The total runtime for the video clips should be around 20-30 seconds.
-- The video aesthetics are *highly consistent* with the corresponding static images.
+- The video aesthetics, mood and color palette are *highly consistent* with the corresponding static images.
 - The motion depicted is *smooth* and *realistic*.
 - When viewed in sequence, the clips form a coherent narrative, with logical transitions.
 - Your coach approves of the visual consistency of your videos and their fidelity to your storyboard images.